How to Tap Into Video Games Advertising and Win?

 Static in-game advertising

 Static advertising is programmed directly into the game during the development phase.
 Ads in static in-game ads cannot be changed.
-Like product placement in a movie or music video, static ads often appear on billboards or signs.
-Considering the fact that these gaming ads cannot be changed, they are not as popular as dynamic ads.
+Similar to product placement in a movie or music video, static ads often appear on in-game billboards or signs.
+Considering the fact that these gaming ads cannot be altered, they are not as popular as dynamic ads.

 Dynamic in-game advertising

-Dynamic ads are banners displayed in-game that can be updated in real time.
+Dynamic in-game ads are banners displayed within the gameplay that can be updated in real-time.
 Dynamic in-game advertisements give advertisers greater flexibility and easy scalability.
-It can also be used to geo-target users who have subscribed to the newsletter.
+They can also be used to geo-target users who have subscribed to the newsletter.

 Video ads

-The video ad format is one of the most successful in any media, but in the gaming space it takes on a very special format.
+The video ad format is one of the most successful in any media, but in the gaming space, it takes a very special place.
+A simple video ad can effectively showcase other games that are getting promoted (while featuring other mini versions of gameplay).

 In-game video

 These are gaming ads that the user sees before loading the game or between levels.
-Usually, some of these ads can be skipped, but some of them must be seen.
+Usually, some of these ads can be skipped, but some of them must be viewed.
 Such ads have an excellent view rate, but not a very high conversion rate.
-Suitable for brand awareness campaigns.
+They are suitable for brand awareness campaigns.

 Video with a reward

-In this format, the player often chooses whether to watch the promotional video or not, but if they choose to watch, they can get rewards in the format of in-game resources.
+In this format, the player often has the choice to watch the promotional video or not.
+If they choose to watch, they can receive rewards in the form of in-game resources.

-This advertising format is very popular among developers, as it doesn't distract the user from the gameplay; however, it increases their involvement in the gameplay and improves the gaming experience.
+This advertising format is very popular among developers since it doesn't distract the user from the gameplay; instead, it increases their involvement in the game and improves the overall gaming experience.

 According to statistics from ironSource, reward videos motivate players 6 times more often to make in-app purchases.
 And another 76% of mobile gamers in the U.S. prefer video ads with rewards over banner ads.